smeisner/TelnetLogger/README.md

 I wanted everything to be locally on the wifi, so I created this library and telnet into my device (a Particle Argon at the time of this writing).

+Whenever a new TelnetLogger object is created, it is good to be aware that a sizable buffer is allocated for the ring buffer (default 2K bytes).
+Also good to know is that the primary object is deleted and recreated everytime the log level is changed.
+This is due to not being able to figure out how to modify this value ... there's probably a way to do this.
+See the example code to understand how to change the log level.

 Limitations:

 * A circular ring buffer is used to store the activity log.
 The default size of the ring is ~2k bytes.
 If a message that is larger than that is written into the ring, it will quietly fail.
-* No connection to the PArticle made is established by default.
+* No connection to the Particle made is established by default.
 Only if you compile with PARTICLE_BENCH defined will the library attempt to performa Particle publish.
  This assumes your code will perform the steps neccessary to establish a link to Particle and your device is properly registered with Particle.